Umpire (baseball): Current MLB umpiring crews

-Below are the umpire crews for the 2023 MLB season.
+Below are the umpire crews for the 2025 MLB season.
 Crews frequently change over the course of the year as umpires are injured or on vacation.

+Triple-A umpires who have officiated in the Arizona Fall League and were given a number are eligible to fill-in during the Major League Baseball regular season.
+They temporarily join crews that are missing members.
+Below are 2025 call-ups.

+Notable Umpires and Professional Standards

+One of the most distinguished figures in major-league umpiring is Bill Klem, who served in the National League from 1905 to 1941 and was inducted into the Baseball Hall of Fame in 1953.
+He umpired 18 World Series more than any other official in history.

+Klem is frequently credited with elevating the profession of umpiring by insisting on high standards of impartiality, consistency, and visibility of calls.
+Today, umpires are expected to show integrity, clear decision-making, and command of the rules traits that continue to reflect Klem’s legacy.

 Etymology

 According to the Middle English dictionary entry for noumpere, the predecessor of umpire came from the Old French nonper (from non, "not" and per, "equal"), meaning "one who is requested to act as arbiter of a dispute between two people", or that the arbiter is not paired with anyone in the dispute.

 In Middle English, the earliest form of this shows up as noumper around 1350, and the earliest version without the n shows up as owmpere, a variant spelling in Middle English, circa 1440.

 The n was lost after it was written (in 1426–1427) as a noounpier with the a being the indefinite article.
 The leading n became attached to the article, changing it to an Oumper around 1475; this sort of linguistic shift is called false splitting.
 Thus today one says "an umpire" instead of "a numpire".

 The word was applied to the officials of many sports before baseball, including association football (where it has been superseded by referee) and cricket (which still uses it).